-This Design Statement is proposed to be adopted on 16th February 2017 at Environment Committee and will then be a material consideration in Development Management decision making.
+This Design Statement was adopted on 16th February 2017 at Environment Committee and is a material consideration in Development Management decision making.
 The documents in this link comprise the Slimbridge Design Statement and also the accompanying audit trail.

 Stonehouse Design Statement (2005)

 Approved by the Cabinet on 6 October 2005, The Stonehouse Design Statement, has been produced by a steering group comprised of non-elected residents and Stonehouse town councillors, working in close partnership with officers of the Council.